 Plantar fasciitis leads to severe, stabbing foot and heel pain, although the discomfort you feel generally occurs after long periods of rest.
 For instance, plantar fasciitis sufferers usually explain that their condition flares up first thing in the morning, or after sitting for long periods.
 The more you start moving, the more pain starts to subside.

-Before your plantar fasciitis and heel pain get worse, start treatment at Great Lakes Foot and Ankle Institute PC.
+Before your plantar fasciitis and heel pain get worse, start treatment at Great Lakes Foot and Ankle Institute.
 Book your evaluation online or over the phone with your closest clinic.